-4 ourrent 2v2 km) DCPE also plane to reproduce its 20 year 1 current 3x3 km).
-PG&E also plans to reproduce its 30-year 2 historical climatological dataset at a 2x2 km resolution; 3 Work with an external expert to improve fire occurrence 4 datasets in the PG&E territory using remote sensing technology 5 for enhanced historical analysis of fire events; 6 Partner with external experts to build and deploy new 7 herbaceous and woody live fuel moisture models using remote 8 sensing technology; 9 Partner with an academic institution to study fire weather 10 phenomena in the PG&E territory using PG&E's new 30-year 11 2-km weather climatology; 12 Partner with a National Laboratory to study the occurrence of 13 dry, offshore (Diablo) wind events under various climate change 14 scenarios; and 15 Work with external partner(s) to develop and deploy a Diablo 16 wind event forecasting system, which could potentially provide 17 additional time for PG&E and communities to prepare for these 18 events.
-19 M8 - SIPT: In the 2020-2022 period, PG&E's SIPT Program will focus 20 on updating and stabilizing current technology solutions and increase 21 staffing levels to support mitigation activities.
-PG&E will incorporate a 22 safety observation card via SafetyNet and Quality Control Program to 23 ensure updated fire prevention and mitigation measures have been 24 adopted by personnel working on any forest, brush, or grass-covered 25 lands.
-26 PG&E is piloting one new mitigation in 2020.
-27 M11 - Remote Grid: Remote Grid is an effort to use decentralized 28 energy sources to permanently supply energy to certain remote 29 customers instead of using hardened traditional utility infrastructure for 30 electricity delivery.
-PG&E's service territory contains pockets of isolated 31 small customer loads that are served via long electric distribution 32 feeders; some of these feeders pass through HFTD areas and some 33 have been disconnected due to damage from recent wildfires.
-PG&E is 34 proposing to remove some of these long feeders and instead serve customers from local, decentralized energy sources.
+- Equip a Meteorology Operations Center at an existing facility; - Enhance the PG&E Satellite Fire Detection and Alerting system by incorporating more satellite data; - Establish a Live Fuel Moisture sampling program with the goal of sampling 25 sites and uploading results to the National Fuel Moisture Database; - Partner with multiple external experts in numerical and fire weather prediction to develop the next version of its weather and fuel moisture modeling system.
+The updated version of the model will have enhanced verification, greater data capabilities and higher resolution (modeling 2x2 km areas, rather than the current 3x3 km).
+PG&E also plans to reproduce its 30-year 1 2 historical climatological dataset at a 2x2 km resolution; Work with an external expert to improve fire occurrence 3 datasets in the PG&E territory using remote sensing technology 4 5 for enhanced historical analysis of fire events; Partner with external experts to build and deploy new 6 herbaceous and woody live fuel moisture models using remote 7 8 sensing technology; Partner with an academic institution to study fire weather 9 phenomena in the PG&E territory using PG&E's new 30-year 10 11 2-km weather climatology; Partner with a National Laboratory to study the occurrence of 12 dry, offshore (Diablo) wind events under various climate change 13 14 scenarios; and Work with external partner(s) to develop and deploy a Diablo 15 wind event forecasting system, which could potentially provide 16 17 additional time for PG&E and communities to prepare for these events.
+18 19 M8 - SIPT: In the 2020-2022 period, PG&E's SIPT Program will focus on updating and stabilizing current technology solutions and increase 20 21 staffing levels to support mitigation activities.
+PG&E will incorporate a safety observation card via SafetyNet and Quality Control Program to 22 ensure updated fire prevention and mitigation measures have been 23 adopted by personnel working on any forest, brush, or grass-covered 24 lands.
+25 26 PG&E is piloting one new mitigation in 2020.
+27 M11 - Remote Grid: Remote Grid is an effort to use decentralized energy sources to permanently supply energy to certain remote 28 29 customers instead of using hardened traditional utility infrastructure for 30 electricity delivery.
+PG&E's service territory contains pockets of isolated small customer loads that are served via long electric distribution 31 feeders; some of these feeders pass through HFTD areas and some 32 have been disconnected due to damage from recent wildfires.
+PG&E is 33 proposing to remove some of these long feeders and instead serve customers from local, decentralized energy sources.
 This could reduce fire ignition risk and serve as a cost-effective alternative to system hardening and/or rebuilding fire-damaged infrastructure to meet new HFTD design standards.
 Outside HFTD areas, Remote Grid could be a cost-effective alternative to maintenance costs associated with long feeder lines in remote areas.
 This mitigation addresses the Equipment Failure, Vegetation, Third Party, Animal, and Other drivers.